A couple of years ago, I gathered the 38 top business challenges across all industries. They fall within several main segments:

-According to CB Insights, issues with cash flow remain as the second biggest reason why startups fail.
+According to CB Insights, issues with cash flow remain the second biggest reason why startups fail.
 Until repeatable channels are solidified, generating new business and filling up the bank account prevents the company from launching new initiatives, hiring new team members, or optimizing internal processes in-house.

 However, every large business we know has solved this problem through persistence, long-term contracts, strategic partnerships, marketing, and sales channels, finding the right business model in demand, and growing a notable brand.

-This is where different recruitment and management problems kick in, and where strategy becomes ever so important.
+This is where different recruitment and management problems kick in and where strategy becomes ever so important.
 Scaling revenue through different channels (often including international sales) results in additional considerations in tooling, payment gateways, managing HR with remote hires, and legal contracts offshore.